zacacollier/js-tutoring/README.md

 _"Values are expressions..."_

-4. [Udemy: "Javascript: Understanding the Weird Parts"](https://www.udemy.com/understand-javascript/)
-##### Don't. miss. this. one.
-Anthony Aliceas' course on Udemy is simply one of the best Javascript resources out there.
+4. [Udemy: "Javascript: Understanding the Weird Parts"](https://www.udemy.com/understand-javascript/) Anthony Aliceas' course on [Udemy](#weird-js) is simply one of the best Javascript resources out there.
 Once you know enough JS to survive - you've had time to get acquainted with some of it's maddening nuances - go grab this course.
 When I was struggling with JS at first, this helped me, more than anything, start to feel like I was "getting it".
 The course lists for $175, but here's how you can get it for about $15:

  - Download the [Honey extension](https://chrome.google.com/webstore/detail/honey/) for Chrome.